Home > Destinations > North America > USA > California > San Diego > Active Pursuits > Beaches

 Coronado Beach

 Lovely, wide, and sparkling, this beach is conducive to strolling and lingering, especially in the late afternoon.
 At the north end, you can watch fighter jets in formation flying from the Naval Air Station, while just south is the pretty section fronting Ocean Boulevard and the Hotel del Coronado.
 Waves are gentle here, so the beach draws many Coronado families -- and their dogs, which are allowed off-leash at the most northwesterly end.
 South of the Hotel Del, the beach becomes the beautiful, often deserted Silver Strand.
-The islands visible from here, Los Coronados, are 18 miles away and belong to Mexico.

 Ocean Beach

-The northern end of Ocean Beach Park is officially known as Dog Beach, and is one of only a few in the county where your pooch can roam freely on the sand (and frolic with several dozen other people's pets).
+The northern end of Ocean Beach Park, officially known as Dog Beach, is one of only a few in the county where your pooch can roam freely on the sand (and frolic with several dozen other people's pets).
 Surfers generally congregate around the O.B.
 Pier, mostly in the water but often at the snack shack on the end.
 Rip currents can be strong here and sometimes discourage swimmers from venturing beyond waist depth (check with the lifeguard stations).
 Facilities at the beach include restrooms, showers, picnic tables, volleyball courts, and plenty of metered parking lots.
 To reach the beach, take West Point Loma Boulevard all the way to the end.

 Mission Bay Park